amontoison/Krylov.jl/README.md

 All solvers in Krylov.jl have in-place version, are compatible with **GPU** and work in any floating-point data type.

+Krylov.jl also ships a **C and Fortran interface** (`libkrylov`), a native shared library callable from C, Fortran, Python, R, or any other language that can call C code.
+Pre-built self-contained binaries are available on the [Releases](https://github.com/JuliaSmoothOptimizers/Krylov.jl/releases) page.

 ## How to Install

 Krylov can be installed and tested through the Julia package manager: